 Powtoon is one of the best free animation tools out there.
-It has a simple drag-and-drop interface that allows users to create custom animations in minutes.
-The result is a very professional-looking video that you can use for various classroom purposes, including creating lesson introductions and reviews with animated characters, objects, and text bubbles.
-Users can even incorporate audio into their presentations, making for an engaging experience for students.
+It has a simple drag-and-drop interface allows users to create custom animations in minutes.
+The result is a professional-looking video that you can use for various classroom purposes, including creating lesson introductions and reviews with animated characters, objects, and text bubbles.
+Users can even incorporate audio into their presentations, creating an engaging student experience.

-It provides a very user-friendly interface for beginners to create quality videos that can be used as visual aids during the class.
+It provides a user-friendly interface for beginners to create quality videos that can be visual aids during the class.
 You can use its simple drag-and-drop features and free music from their libraries.

-This is another simple-to-use designing tool that you can use to create presentations, maps, infographics, report cards, and certificates.
+This is another simple-to-use design tool that you can use to create presentations, maps, infographics, report cards, and certificates.

 Related Reading: How to Learn English

 Assessment tools help teachers assess the learning and progress of students, which they can then analyze to form better teaching strategies as per the performance of students in various aspects.
-These include online games and quizzes, polls and surveys, and rubric maker.
+These include online games, quizzes, polls, surveys, and rubric makers.

 Socrative is an innovative student response system that helps teachers engage students and monitor their comprehension throughout the lesson.
 It works by gathering data from smartphones, tablets, and laptops.
-Teachers use Socrative to pose questions during lectures and formative assessments (i.e. exit tickets) that allow students to respond via multiple-choice, short answer, or true/false answers.
-As soon as students submit their responses, teachers receive feedback on their performance — which informs them on what concepts need more improvement.
+Teachers use Socrative to pose questions during lectures and formative assessments (i.e., exit tickets), allowing students to respond via multiple-choice, short answer, or true/false answers.
+As soon as students submit their responses, teachers receive feedback on their performance, informing them on what concepts need more improvement.

 Quizlet has been around for a long time but only recently became popular.
-It allows you to share your sets with other users through a web interface or email for them to use them as well.
+It allows you to share your sets with other users through a web interface or email for them to use them.
 Users can create their own sets or import existing ones from other sources (such as flashcards).
-It also supports multiple languages and has an iOS app available on the App store.
+It also supports multiple languages and has an iOS app on the App Store.